psenger/AlphabetAgency/README.md

 AlphabetAgency
 ==============

-This is a Node JS with GruntJS, AssembleIO, Mustache and SCSS Example
+This is a Node JS with Grunt JS, AssembleIO, Mustache and SCSS Example ( with Connect, Warch and Live Reload )